 Day 9 Caño Negro - Granada

 Today we'll journey by road into Nicaragua, where we'll stay in Granada for two nights.
-En route to our hotel we'll have a guided tour of the city, the oldest in the country, and see the striking blue San Francisco Church and its convent - home to a fascinating museum.Meals included: B
+En route to our hotel we'll have a guided tour of the city, which is the oldest in the country, We'll see the striking blue San Francisco Church and its convent, which is home to a fascinating museum.Meals included: B

 Day 10 Granada

 Thousands of years ago the Mombacho Volcano erupted, throwing huge rocks into Lake Nicaragua.
 These are now known as the Granada Islets and we'll enjoy a cruise here today.
 Some of the islets are uninhabited and some feature grand houses.
 Birdlife is plentiful here, so look out for cormorants, herons, parrots, vultures and many more species.

 Our tour concludes as we head to the White Villages – picturesque rural communities scattered amongst the hillsides whose buildings were constructed using volcanic rock and limestone.
 Each village specialises in a different traditional craft, and, with an average elevation of around 1,600 feet, the view from each is spectacular.Meals included: B